victorqribeiro/naiveCorners/README.md

 3x3 window.
 ![grid](ref/grid.png)

 We will then just count how many colored pixels we have at that window.
 If there's 4 colored pixels, it must be a corner.
+In order to be considerated a valid neighbour, the color should be between some threshold.
+That would take care of anti-aliased borders.

 Corner.
 ![grid](ref/corner-01.png)